kev0960/ModooCode/md/inst/cmppd.md

 ### SIMD Floating-Point Exceptions

-Invalid if SNaN operand and invalid if QNaN and predicate as listed in Table3-1.
+Invalid if SNaN operand and invalid if QNaN and predicate as listed in Table 3-1.

 Denormal